 The College of Science, Engineering and Technology (COSET) is located at the western gate of Texas Southern University, on Ennis Street between Eagle and Wheeler Streets.
 TSU is near downtown Houston and both Wheeler and Cleburne Streets intersect Main Street.
 TSU is easily accessible from virtually anywhere in Houston via freeways and Metro, which has stops at the Spearman Technology Building and the Science Center Building.

-The College of Science and Technology at Texas Southern University consists of ten departments:
+The College of Science and Technology at Texas Southern University consists of nine departments located in both the Science Center and Technology Buildings:

 Texas Southern University (TSU) is a true melting pot where people from all backgrounds come together.
 In our students, faculty, staff and alumni, it is clear that TSU is more than the sum of its parts.
 From beginnings as a regional historically black college to the international reach of today, we are well on the way to becoming one of the nation’s preeminent comprehensive, metropolitan universities.
 As we move forward through the 21st century, we remain committed in everything we do to become a force for positive change.
 We are fortunate to be located in the nation’s fourth largest city, with access to resources many institutions do not have.